Home Wireless Earbuds Apple Airpods (3Rd Gen) Vs. Galaxy Buds 2 Pro

 See price on Amazon See price on Amazon

-Ingress protection ratings is the rating of protection offered by an enclosure, against dust and liquids.
-The letters 'IP' are followed by two values The first value of the IP rating means protection against solids say dust, while the second refers to resistance against liquids (sweat).
+IP ratings is the rank of protection given by a casing, against dust and liquids.
+The letters 'IP' are followed by two values The first value of the IP rating represents protection against solids say dust, while the second refers to protection against liquids (sweat).

-Scoring IPX4, the Apple AirPods (3rd Gen)'s rating is read as, the first value of X denotes that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
-Compared to the Apple AirPods (3rd Gen), Galaxy Buds 2 Pro have a rating of IPX7 meaning that we are not yet certain of their rating with solids (dust) and that of liquids is that, Galaxy Buds 2 Pro has a higher liquid rating than Apple AirPods (3rd Gen) Apple AirPods (3rd Gen) have a weight of 8.56g .
-We take in account a lower weight best for the reason that lighter devices are more comfortable to move with.
+Having a value of IPX4, the Apple AirPods (3rd Gen)'s rating is read as, the first number of X denotes that no data available to specify a protection rating, and the second number of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Compared to the Apple AirPods (3rd Gen), Galaxy Buds 2 Pro have a rating of IPX7 meaning that we are not yet certain of their rating with solids (dust) and that of liquids is that, Galaxy Buds 2 Pro has a higher liquid rating than Apple AirPods (3rd Gen) The Apple AirPods (3rd Gen) have a weight of 8.56g .
+We prefer a lower weight better for the reason that lighter devices are more comfortable to transport.

-Apple AirPods (3rd Gen) have ANC enabling you to listen at lower volume levels, causing less ear fatigue since you don't need to crank up the earbuds volume to outcompete background noise.
-The Galaxy Buds 2 Pro too have Active Noise Cancellation which makes both devices ideal for plane rides and morning travels.
-Each operate with different noise cancellation settings, pick the mode that suits your commute or that suites your relaxation time.
+Apple AirPods (3rd Gen) have Active Noise Cancellation enabling you to listen at lower levels of volume, good for your ears as you don't need to crank up the earbuds volume to overcome background sounds.
+The Galaxy Buds 2 Pro too have Active Noise Cancellation which makes either of the devices ideal for flights and rush hour commutes.

-The Apple AirPods (3rd Gen) stay tightly in place, creating an acoustic covering that tones down your environment noise well as preventing the earbuds voice audio from leaking out at the same.
-Both of these devices have passive noise reduction this means that both tone down ambient noise instead of actively using ANC to cancel it out.
-Apple AirPods (3rd Gen) driver unit is 11mm in diameter, bigger drivers are more powerful, and can produce better bass.
+Each work with different noise cancellation types, pick the setting that you prefer for commute or that enhances your relaxation time.
+Apple AirPods (3rd Gen) stay well in place, this creates a sound seal that tones down background noise and also prevents the device voice audio from leaking out .
+Both of these devices have passive noise reduction which implies that they limit ambient noise without using technology to cancel it out.
+The Apple AirPods (3rd Gen) have a unit size of 11mm in diameter, the bigger the unit the more powerful, and can produce better bass.

-A driver unit is the component that makes sound in the earbuds, the unit size determines the loudness of the earbuds.
-Galaxy Buds 2 Pro driver unit is 10mm in diameter, which implies that they have a smaller driver unit than that of Apple AirPods (3rd Gen) by 1mm , as many tend to believe that driver units of a bigger size automatically produce better sound quality.
+A driver unit is the component that produces sound in the earbuds, its size dictates the sound made by the earbuds.
+Galaxy Buds 2 Pro driver unit is 10mm in diameter, which means that they have a smaller driver unit than that of Apple AirPods (3rd Gen) by 1mm , many people have a misconception that driver units of a bigger size automatically produce better sound quality.

 However, large drivers find it difficult to produce high frequencies so it's true that, larger drivers are capable of generating louder sound, but this does not imply that they produce better quality sound.

-The Apple AirPods (3rd Gen)'s lowest frequency is at 10Hz, low-frequency response inidcates how well an audio device produces low recognizable frequencies and if it alters the signal while at it.
-Galaxy Buds 2 Pro's lowest frequency is at 20Hz, this implies that Apple AirPods (3rd Gen) can produce a juicier bass than the Galaxy Buds 2 Pro Apple AirPods (3rd Gen)'s highest frequency is at 20,000Hz, high-frequency response indicates how well an audio device generates high recognizable frequencies and if it adjustments to the signal on its way through.
-Galaxy Buds 2 Pro's highest frequency is at 20,000Hz, this means that both devices can generate equal treble Apple AirPods (3rd Gen)'s battery life is 6 hours, these last longer than 5 hours of listening which is considered average for a single charge.
+Apple AirPods (3rd Gen)'s lowest frequency is at 10Hz, low-frequency response measures if and how well an audio component generates low frequencies that can be heard, and if it makes any changes to the signal while at it.
+Galaxy Buds 2 Pro's lowest frequency is at 20Hz, this means that Apple AirPods (3rd Gen) can produce a juicier bass than the Galaxy Buds 2 Pro The Apple AirPods (3rd Gen)'s highest frequency is at 20,000Hz, high-frequency response tells how well an audio component produces high audible frequencies and if it changes to the signal on its way through.
+Galaxy Buds 2 Pro's highest frequency is at 20,000Hz, this means that both devices can produce equal treble Apple AirPods (3rd Gen)'s battery life is 6 hours, these last longer than 5 hours of listening which is considered average before recharge.

-A device's battery life is commonly given by the manufacturer, and with longer battery life, you get to use it for longer and requires fewer chargings.
+A device's battery life is commonly given by the manufacturer, and with more battery hours, you get to use it for longer and requires fewer chargings.
 Galaxy Buds 2 Pro's battery life is more than that of Apple AirPods (3rd Gen) by 2 hours .
-Every time you recharge your earbuds, they get a little less playing time.
-The effect is barely noticeable at first, but over a few years, your wireless earbuds will no longer play for long like they used to.
+Each time you recharge your device, they get a little less playing time.
+The effect is barely noticeable at first, but over a few years, your wireless earbuds will have shorter listening time.

-The battery life of the charging case is given by the manufacturer, and Apple AirPods (3rd Gen)'s case has a full charge of 30 hours.
-A charging case with a longer battery life enables you to recharge your earbuds on the go many times before recharging the case itself.
-Galaxy Buds 2 Pro's charging case has a battery life of 18 hours, less than that of Apple AirPods (3rd Gen) by 12 hours It requires 0.3 hours to fully charge the Apple AirPods (3rd Gen)'s battery.
+The battery life of the charging case is given by the manufacturer, and Apple AirPods (3rd Gen)'s case is said to have a full charge of 30 hours.
+A charging case with more battery hours allows you to recharge your earbuds on the go many times before recharging the case itself.
+Galaxy Buds 2 Pro's charging case has a battery life of 18 hours, less than that of Apple AirPods (3rd Gen) by 12 hours It takes 0.3 hours to fully charge the Apple AirPods (3rd Gen)'s battery.

-It is highly adivsable to charge fully the battery before using the earbuds when they have been in storage for extended periods.
+It is recommended to charge fully the battery before using the earbuds when they have been unused for extended periods.
 Apple AirPods (3rd Gen), the device supports wireless charging.
-To charge the earbuds, you simply place down on a compatible charging pad.
+To charge the device, you simply place down on a supported charging pad.

-Galaxy Buds 2 Pro also support wireless charging, always look out for the charging standard of the earbuds.
-Apple AirPods (3rd Gen) have a battery level indicator, an indicator notifies you when the device has a low battery.
-The battery indicator lights display the charging state of your device and case.
+Galaxy Buds 2 Pro also support wireless charging, always look out for the charging standard of a device.
+The Apple AirPods (3rd Gen) have a battery level indicator, an indicator notifies you when the earbuds has a low battery.
+Its lights indicate the charging status of your device and charging case.

-Galaxy Buds 2 Pro too have a battery level indicator, these allow you to tell the charging state of your device, if charged fully, or the battery is running low.
-The Apple AirPods (3rd Gen) have Bluetooth version of 5, Bluetooth is a wireless technology standard that allows data movement between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
+Galaxy Buds 2 Pro too have a battery level indicator, these enable you to determine the charging state of your earbuds, whether fully charged, or the battery is running low.
+Apple AirPods (3rd Gen) have Bluetooth version of 5, Bluetooth is a wireless technology standard that enables data transfers between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
 Galaxy Buds 2 Pro has a Bluetooth version of 5.3, newer than that of Apple AirPods (3rd Gen) .
 Newer versions provide faster data transfers.

-Apple AirPods (3rd Gen) have a 10meters distance to connect via Bluetooth.
+The Apple AirPods (3rd Gen) have a 10meters distance connecting via Bluetooth.
 Galaxy Buds 2 Pro have a maximum range of 10meters, equal to that of the Apple AirPods (3rd Gen) Apple AirPods (3rd Gen) support AAC, a codec that is used for Bluetooth audio.
 It supports 24-bit audio at 250kbps.

-Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the Apple AirPods (3rd Gen) will work fine with your MacBook.
-If you intend on using these with Android you need to pay even closer attention to codec support for if they only have AAC they won't provide the best audio quality possible, ensure that they also support aptX HD, LDAC, or LHDC as well.
+Being the highest quality codec that any Bluetooth-supporting Apple product supports, the Apple AirPods (3rd Gen) will work well with your iPhone.
+If you are planning on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.

 The Galaxy Buds 2 Pro support AAC as well.
 Designed to be the successor of the MP3 format, AAC generally achieves higher sound quality than MP3 encoders at the same bit rate.
 The Apple AirPods (3rd Gen) have 6 microphones.

-The Galaxy Buds 2 Pro microphones are 6, equal to that of the Apple AirPods (3rd Gen) .
-More microphones record better sound quality and help the device to filter out noise.
-The Apple AirPods (3rd Gen) have a noise-canceling type of microphone, these microphones are designed to filter out noise from the earbuds' sound.
+Galaxy Buds 2 Pro microphones are 6, equal to that of the Apple AirPods (3rd Gen) .
+More microphones record better sound quality and enable the device to filter out noise.
+The Apple AirPods (3rd Gen) use a noise-canceling microphone, these microphones are intended to reduce noise from the desired sound.
 The Galaxy Buds 2 Pro too have a noise-canceling microphone.

-This is useful in noisy environments.
-The Apple AirPods (3rd Gen) support in/on-ear detection, the sensors in the device can detect when they are removed from your ears so that the music is paused.
-Galaxy Buds 2 Pro too support in/on-ear detection, automatically pauses your music, or audiobook when you remove earbuds from your ears improving your listening experience.
+Especially useful in noisy environments.
+Apple AirPods (3rd Gen) support in/on-ear detection, the sensors in the earbuds can detect when they are removed from your ears so that the music is paused.
+The Galaxy Buds 2 Pro support in/on-ear detection, automatically pauses your music, or audiobook when you remove earbuds from your ears improving your listening experience.

-If misplaced in a room, or can't easily find them in your bag, Apple AirPods (3rd Gen) have a find earbuds feature.
-The Galaxy Buds 2 Pro too have the find earbuds feature.
-Simply use the earbuds app on your smartphone to play a sound from your device to locate them.
+If misplaced in a room, or can't easily find them in your bag, the Apple AirPods (3rd Gen) have a find earbuds feature.
+The Galaxy Buds 2 Pro also have the find earbuds feature.
+You can use the device app on your smartphone to play an alarm from your device to help you locate them.

 Apple AirPods (3rd Gen) support fast charging.
-Commonly, technologies like MediaTek’s Pump Express, are used to lower the amount of time it takes to fully charge the earbuds.
-Galaxy Buds 2 Pro too support fast charging.
+Commonly, technologies like Qualcomm’s Quick Charge, are used to lower the time it takes to fully charge a device.
+Also the Galaxy Buds 2 Pro too support fast charging.

-This kind is similar to regular charging, just that the battery is filling up much faster.
-For example, with Quick Charge 3.0, the battery is charged to 50% in thirty minutes.
-Apple AirPods (3rd Gen) have a multipoint of 2 connections, this feature allows you connect to more than one Bluetooth device and switch between them.
+This kind is similar to regular charging, only that the battery fills up much faster.
+For example, with Quick Charge 3.0, the battery is charged to 50% in just 30 minutes.
+The Apple AirPods (3rd Gen) have a multipoint of 2 connections, the multipoint feature allows you connect to more than one Bluetooth device and switch between them.

-For example, you can switch calls from one device to another without having to manually disconnect and reconnect.
-Apple AirPods (3rd Gen) have a mute function, they have the feature to mute/unmute a conversation directly from the earbuds.
-The Galaxy Buds 2 Pro also support the mute function.
+Say, you can switch calls from one device to another without manually disconnect and reconnect.
+The Apple AirPods (3rd Gen) have a mute function, they support the feature to mute/unmute a conversation directly from the device.
+The Galaxy Buds 2 Pro too have this function.

-It means that you are in position turn off the earbuds' microphone, but you can still hear the other party's voice.
-The Apple AirPods (3rd Gen), so you can easily access the volume control, pause, play, mute, etc whichever functions are supported on the device.
-The Galaxy Buds 2 Pro also have a control panel on them.
+The mute function means that you can turn off the earbuds' microphone, but still hear the other party talk.
+With the Apple AirPods (3rd Gen), so you can access the volume control, pause, play, mute, etc whichever features are supported on the device.
+Galaxy Buds 2 Pro also have a control panel on them.

 The Apple AirPods (3rd Gen) have a warranty period of 1 Years, the period of time that warrant free repair and adjustment services in case of a malfunction occurring under normal use following instruction manuals.
-Apple AirPods (3rd Gen) support voice prompts.
-Automatically receive information via audio messages, say if there is a problem with the connection.
+Apple AirPods (3rd Gen) have voice prompts.
+With voice prompts, you receive information via audio messages, like if there is a problem with the connection.

-The Galaxy Buds 2 Pro also have voice prompts meaning the device notifies you if the battery is low, and it's time to recharge the earbuds.
-Apple AirPods (3rd Gen) come with their own special pouch.
-Carrying earbuds openly, or putting them inside your bag without a cover can easily put them at risk of getting damaged.
+The Galaxy Buds 2 Pro also support voice prompts .i.e the earbuds notifies you when the battery is running low, and you need to recharge the device.
+The Apple AirPods (3rd Gen) come with a special case.
+Carrying earphones openly, or putting them inside your bag without a cover can easily put them at risk of getting damaged.

-Galaxy Buds 2 Pro also have a case included, which offers safe transportation.
+Galaxy Buds 2 Pro too have a travel bag included, which is useful for safe transportation.

 kinsta kinsta